 Some patients on haloperidol and lithium may develop an encephalopathic syndrome similar to neuroleptic malignant syndrome.

 Lithium is not recommended in patients with renal impairment.
 It is also not recommended in patients with cardiovascular disease.
 Lithium causes reversible T wave changes and can unmask Brugada syndrome.
-A cardiology consult should be obtained if a patient experiences unexplained palpitations and syncope.
+A cardiology consult is necessary if a patient experiences unexplained palpitations and syncope.
 It is also not advisable to consider lithium for treatment in children under 12 years of age.

 Lithium is not considered for treatment during pregnancy due to a 2 to 3 fold increase of significant congenital disabilities.
 Ebstein's anomaly is a cardiac defect in infants associated with lithium treatment during pregnancy.
 It is crucial to weigh the risks versus benefits of continuing a pregnant patient on lithium.
-If a patient remains on lithium, monitoring should be done every 4 weeks until 36 weeks, and then every week after that.
+If a patient remains on lithium, monitoring should be done every four weeks until 36 weeks, and then every week after that.
 If a mother receives lithium during delivery, it is essential to monitor the infant for hypotonia and floppy baby syndrome for at least 48 hours.
-Breastfeeding is not advised if a lactating mother is on lithium therapy, as the breast milk will contain lithium.
+Breastfeeding is not advisable; if a lactating mother is on lithium therapy, breast milk will contain lithium.

 |||Self-harm, Unintentional Injury, and Suicide in Bipolar Disorder During Maintenance Mood Stabilizer Treatment: A UK Population-Based Electronic Health Records Study., Hayes JF,Pitman A,Marston L,Walters K,Geddes JR,King M,Osborn DP,, JAMA psychiatry, 2016 May 11 [PubMed PMID: 27167638]|

 |||Effect of Lithium on Neurocognitive Functioning., Rybakowski JK,, Current Alzheimer research, 2016 Apr 15 [PubMed PMID: 27087441]|